As you probably know, adding captions to your videos is decisive for content accessibility

 - When transcribing manually, use tools such as keyboard shortcuts or headphones to focus on the audio.

-- Do not exceed more than 70 characters at a time, dividing the sentence into two relatively equal parts like a pyramid.
+- To do subtitle sequence, you should divide your sentences into two relatively equal parts like a pyramid.
 This roughly corresponds to 40 characters per line (CPL) for the top line and a little less for the bottom line.

 - A sequence should only last between 1 and 8 seconds.
 1 second is the minimum for the brain to read the message.
 8 seconds is more than enough to understand it.